mydata-space/Joy-s-Toy-Analytics/README.md

 ## ✨ About Me
 Hi there!
-I'm GHABAKO, data freelance and information system specialist and a graduate of an MBA in business analytics and information systems.
+I'm GHABAKO, data freelance and information system specialist(SAP Finance and Controlling consultant).
 My responsability is to help businesses to process, analyze and consume data efficiently and effectively.
-Furthermore, I am SAP Finance and Controlling consultant.